 Converting a Traditional IRA to a Roth IRA – Assumptions in this Guide

-This website isn’t about tax planning, so you will need to do your research before proceeding with this tutorial.
-We are going to go on the assumption that you are aware of the tax implications of converting to a Roth IRA and you have already decided this is the course of action you wish to take.
+This website isn’t about tax planning, so you must research before proceeding with this tutorial.
+We will assume that you know the tax implications of converting to a Roth IRA and that you have already decided this is the course of action you wish to take.

-If you are still deciding, then I recommend reading this primer on Roth IRA conversions so you can understand what they are, how they work, and the impact it may have on your taxes.
-Of course, it’s never a bad idea to consult with a financial planner or tax professional for further guidance if needed.
+If you are still deciding, I recommend reading this primer on Roth IRA conversions so you can understand what they are, how they work, and the impact they may have on your taxes.
+Of course, consulting with a financial planner or tax professional is never a bad idea for further guidance.

 This guide is also specific to Vanguard, though the process may be similar at other financial institutions.
 I simply chose to cover Vanguard because I already have an IRA there.
-If you don’t already have a Roth IRA, then I recommend looking into some of our recommended options for opening a Roth IRA (Vanguard is listed, as are several other major mutual fund firms and discount brokerages).
+I recommend looking into some of our recommended options for opening a Roth IRA if you don’t already have a Roth IRA (Vanguard is listed, as are several other major mutual fund firms and discount brokerages).

 How to Convert a Traditional IRA to a Roth IRA at Vanguard

 Here is how to do it at Vanguard:

 Step 1.
 Visit the Balances and Holdings Page in Your Vanguard Account